 The Teaching for Black Lives Campaign helps educators reject racism and anti-Blackness through critical self-reflection in study groups, equips them with classes and curricula that enable the teaching of honest history, and creates a network of collaboration and support for social justice educators across the country.

-Explore the links below to find everything you need to build a toolkit to advocate for Black Lives in your schools and classrooms, starting with the book, Teaching for Black Lives.
+Explore the links below to build a toolkit to teach for Black lives.

 Teaching for Black Lives Book

 Our “Teaching the Black Freedom Struggle” online classes offer the chance to learn directly from leading historians and to meet peers from across the country.
 In each session, a historian is interviewed by a teacher, and participants break into small groups to meet each other, discuss the content, and share teaching ideas.
-Sessions are designed for teachers and other school staff — but parents, students, and others are also welcome to participate.
+Sessions are designed for teachers and other school staff — but parents, students, and others report loving the classes too.